baranasoftware/tcp-ip/README.md

 # tcp-ip
-TCP/IP stack written in Zig
+A TCP/IP stack written in Zig